This post contains affiliate links. Please see our disclosure policy.

 - Prep: Unwrap your caramels, and leave 15 of them whole for stuffing inside the cookies.
 Slice the rest into 2-3 pieces each.
 Those will be used on top of the cookies.

-- Bake the Cookies: Preheat your oven to 350° F. Line a few cookie sheets with parchment paper or silicone baking mats.
+- Bake the Cookies: Preheat your oven to 365° F. Line a few cookie sheets with parchment paper.
 Place about 5-6 cookie dough balls on a sheet, leaving room for them to spread.
-Bake for 10 minutes.
+Bake for 10-12 minutes.
 The centers of the cookies will look a tad underdone, but the edges should be set when gently tapped, and will be lightly golden brown.
+Immediately place a round cutter around the outside of each cookie and swirl the cookie within it to "scoot" them into perfect circles.
+This also helps them appear thicker, and helps re-contain any that spread a bit more in the oven.
 They'll set up to the perfect soft-baked texture as they cool.

 - Serve + Store: Let cookies cool on the pan until they're not too hot, then dig in while they're warm!
 Store cooled cookies in an airtight container for 4-5 days or longer in the fridge.
 Re-warm in the microwave or oven for warm, gooey perfection.